 Diagnosing Psychological Disorders

-If one family member is experiencing psychological distress, all the members within the family are affected.
+If one family member is experiencing psychological distress, all the members within the family can be affected.
 Depression, anxiety, and other psychological problems can slowly chip away at an individual's emotional health while causing rifts in familial relationships.
-An MFT is trained to recognize, diagnose, and address psychological disorders so that healing can begin both within the individual and in the family as a whole.
+A marriage family therapist is trained to recognize, diagnose, and address psychological disorders through family counseling so that healing can begin both within the individual and in the family as a whole.

 Assisting in Difficult Circumstances

-When families face difficult situations like divorce, job loss, illness, or death of a loved one, the MFT is there to help them cope and navigate through the struggle.
-These life changes can place a great deal of pressure on individuals and relationships, and it's the MFT’s role to counsel and support families as they confront these trying times.
+When families face difficult situations like divorce, job loss, illness, or death of a loved one, the MFT is a professional counselor trained to help them cope and navigate through the struggle.
+These life changes can place a great deal of pressure on individuals and relationships, and it's the marriage and family therapists’ role to counsel and support families as they confront these trying times.

-All families experience conflict, albeit to varying extremes.
-MFTs are trained to help mediate these conflicts and provide individuals with useful communication tools to promote reconciliation.
+Many families experience conflict, albeit to varying extremes.
+MFTs are trained to help mediate these conflicts and provide individuals with useful communication tools in family counseling to promote reconciliation.
 Whether it's marital tension, mental and emotional disorders, behavioral problems in children, or anything in between, a marriage and family therapist brings their insight and impartiality to bear on the situation at hand, provoking thought, discussion, and positive life changes.

 Breaking Dysfunctional Cycles